cognitedata/inso-bootstrap-cli/README.md

 ```
 ### `Diagram` command

 The diagram command is used to create a mermaid diagram to visualize the end state of a given configuration.
-This can be used to check the config file and to see if the constructed hiarchy is optimal.
+This can be used to check the config file and to see if the constructed hierarchy is optimal.
 It is also very practical for documentation purposes.

 ```text
 Usage: bootstrap-cli diagram [OPTIONS] [CONFIG_FILE]